nodejs/node/doc/api/child_process.md

 * {Array}

-The `subprocess.spawnargs` property represents the full list of command line arguments the child process was launched with.
+The `subprocess.spawnargs` property represents the full list of command-line arguments the child process was launched with.

 ### `subprocess.spawnfile`